monopole/snips/README.md

 # snips

-Reports GitHub activity about specific users over a common period of days.
+Reports GitHub/jira activity about specific users over a common period of days.

 ## Usage